colaprograms/cfrais/README.md

     cd ..
     ./generate_language_model
 ```
-*This only works on Raspberry Pi!* To get it to work on anything else, you'd have to replace the binaries in cfrais/generator with the appropriate ones from DeepSpeech (https://github.com/mozilla/DeepSpeech)
+This last part only works on Raspberry PI.
+To get it to work on anything else, you'd have to replace the binaries in cfrais/generator with the appropriate ones from DeepSpeech (https://github.com/mozilla/DeepSpeech)

 *Note:*
 Change the RATE and DEVICE at the top of cfrais/chat.py to